anchore/go-make/README.md

-For example, we used [Task](https://github.com/go-task/task), which works great but leads to difficulties implementing functionality for Windows, since common *nix tools are not available, like `grep`.
-And at present doesn't offer a great way to share task definitions, though there appears to be something in the works.
+For example, we used [Task](https://github.com/go-task/task), which works great but leads to difficulties implementing functionality for Windows, since common *nix tools are not available, like `grep`, and at present doesn't offer an ideal way to share task definitions.

 It's perfectly fine to use additional tools to implement your own functionality, such as Task or [Bitfield script](https://github.com/bitfield/script) [*](https://bitfieldconsulting.com/posts/scripting).